 The Society for the Promotion of Japanese Animation (SPJA) is a organization that works to promote the arts that are related to Japanese Animation and the culture that surrounds it.
 In order to do so, the SPJA has various ongoing projects that work to achieve this goal.
 Fueled by the dedication and support of a large workforce of volunteers and dedicated individuals, the SPJA owns properties such as Anime Expo, the largest anime convention in North America.

 The Society for the Promotion of Japanese Animation is a 501(c)(6) registered non-profit mutual benefit trade organization.

 The SPJA is the parent organization for Anime Expo (AX), which started in 1992 in San Jose, California.
 A direct descendant of AnimeCon in 1991, SPJA and AX were formed by members of Cal-Animage Alpha, the anime club of the University of California at Berkeley.
 AX moved to the Los Angeles area in 1994.
 Since then, the SPJA has held AX in Anaheim, Long Beach, and most recently downtown Los Angeles.
 SPJA has also hosted Anime Expo New York, which took place in 2002, and partnered to host Anime Expo Tokyo in 2004.

-In July 2012, the SPJA adopted Anime Conji, the anime convention of San Diego.
-Anime Conji 2013 will be the first one hosted by the SPJA.
+In June 2012, the SPJA adopted Anime Conji, the anime convention of San Diego.
+2013 marked the first Anime Conji to be hosted by the SPJA.

 We strive to be an organization that enriches lives by becoming an integral part of the relationship between Japanese and American popular culture by servicing our fans, our peers, and the industry through the fostering of innovation and talent in order to create and steer a generation where Japanese culture has become accepted and integrated into American life.